argonne-lcf/ai-testbed-userdocs/docs/sambanova/Miscellaneous.md

 using-venvs.pdf
 ```

-From your development machine:
+The documentation can be viewed on your local system by copying the files from the login node.

 ```bash
 cd <your docs destination>
 scp -r ALCFUserID@sambanova.alcf.anl.gov:/software/sambanova/docs/latest/* .
 ```

-View the PDFs in your favorite viewer or web browser.
+View the PDFs in your favorite viewer or web browser on your local machine.

 <!---
 ALL THESE NEED TO GO